FritzJo/ttracker/README.md

 # TTracker

 Simple CLI to track your work hours.
-Written in Go with zero external dependencies.
+Written in Go with zero external dependencies and a local, CSV-based storage.

 ## Configuration